nifyacorp/NIFYA-Master/testing-tools/API-CLIENT-FIXES.md

    - No storage of refresh tokens for subsequent use
    - No automatic token refresh before making authenticated requests

+4. **Subscription Format Issues**:
+   - Subscription API requires a new format for the `prompts` field
+   - Backend API validation fails with the old format
+   - Some subscription endpoints return 500 errors

 ## Implemented Fixes

 ### 1. Token Status Code Handling